SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 - Sports & Leisure
 - Computer Accessories

+These categories are represented by the longest bars on the 'Top 5 Product Categories by Popularity' bar chart.

 **Quarterly patterns:**

 - **Computer Accessories** lead in **Q1 and Q4**.
 - **Health & Beauty** leads in **Q2 and Q3**.

+The filter on the dashboard can be used to visualise the quarterly dynamics in the bar chart.

 **Key Insight:**